lsst-dm/dmtn-093/index.rst

 Abstract
 =========

-We describe the design and implementation of the LSST Alert Distribution System, which provides rapid dissemination of alerts as well as simple filtering.
+We describe the proposed design and implementation of the LSST Alert Distribution Serice, which provides rapid dissemination of alerts as well as the capability to apply simple filters to alert streams.
+At time of writing, this service is still under development; this “living document” describes current thinking, but is expected to evolve over the course of LSST construction.

 Alert Serialization
 ===================